 Q: Are Lewis structures always accurate representations of molecular bonding?

 A: No, Lewis structures are simplified representations of molecular bonding.
 They do not accurately depict bond angles or bond lengths, and they do not account for resonance or molecular orbital theory.
-However, they are still a valuable tool for visualizing and understanding the fundamental principles of chemical bonding.
+On the flip side, they are still a valuable tool for visualizing and understanding the fundamental principles of chemical bonding.

 Conclusion